pvmiguel/SpanishAcquisitionIQC/docs/user/gui/action/data_capture.rst

       If one is configured, a pulse program is run.

    Taking measurements
       All measurements are read from their resources.
+Any resources defined in the condition variables are also internally checked.

+   Testing conditions
+      All condition variables in the changing order are checked.

+   Waiting for conditions to settle
+      If any condition variable was false, a delay occurs for the condition variable with the longest wait time.
+Measurements are then taken again.

    Smooth setting
       A smooth transition occurs from the last value to the variables' constant values, as required.